 - iOS (Apple Phone)

-It’s also important to keep your usernames (and brand names) as uniform as you can across all platforms.
+When deciding on the username you will use, it's important to keep your usernames (and brand names) as uniform as you can across all platforms.

 You want this to be instantly recognizable when it’s small.
 That means your image should be crisp, clear and free from clutter.